Visayas-Mindanao Force: First Japanese landing

 On December 10, 1941, a Japanese task force raided and landed in Davao with the support of 3rd Naval Fleet and Air Forces based in Palau.
 They were opposed by defending forces consisting of 2/101st Infantry, 2/82nd Infantry, a battery of 75mm mountain guns from 101st Field Artillery of the 101st Division of the Philippine Army, and few Philippine constabularies under overall command of sector commander Lieutenant Colonel Roger Hilsman after few skirmishes they were overrun and dispersed due to lack of coordination and fire power.
 Sakaguchi Detachment composed of 146th Infantry Regiment with one artillery and tank battalions under the command of Major General Sakaguchi Shizuo landed the following week to reinforce the Muira Detachment composed of 1/33rd Infantry under Lieutenant Colonel Muira Toshio.
 When Japanese gained a strong foothold, Sakaguchi Detachment left and landed in Sulu Island in preparation for the Japanese invasion of Borneo where much needed oil was found, leaving Muira Detachment in Davao area.

 Colonel Hilsman's 900-strong troops were dispersed to the mountains of Davao and others towards Kabacan.
 Rogers himself had to endure weeks of hike in the jungle to reach Bukidnon and report back to 101st Division headquarters.
 Leaving army provincial battalion and constabulary troops harassing Japanese forces.
-No further major Japanese landings occurred until the fall of Bataan peninsula.
+No further major Japanese landings occurred until the fall of the Bataan Peninsula.
 Lieutenant Colonel Graves assumed command of Kidapawan-Digos sector.